-3. Minimize displacement.
-This means ensuring growth and change provide opportunities for existing residents, organizations and businesses to remain and thrive in the city.
-This requires that monitoring, evaluation and accountability measures be developed accordingly.
+- have affordable and secure housing options in complete neighbourhoods where daily needs can be found close to home. - Minimize displacement.
+This means ensuring 3. growth and change provide opportunities for existing residents, organizations, and businesses to remain and thrive in the city.
+This requires that monitoring, evaluation, and accountability measures be developed accordingly.